Acornhoek: Commercial activity

-Sporting
+Social gatherings

 Football is currently the main sport dominating communities of Acornhoek with no other sport being developed in the area.
-Teams like Happy Dam, Juventus, Zilla Spurs, White Hill, Score Rangers, Dynamos, All Blacks, Mhandzi, Burkina Faso amongst others, still exist and compete in different regional competitions.
+Teams like Happy Dam, Acornhoek United, Juventus, Zilla Spurs, White Hill, Score Rangers, Dynamos, All Blacks, Mhandzi, Ockthula, Burkina Faso, and the Sipho Dzimba-owned Acornhoek City amongst others, still exist and compete in different regional competitions.

 Several trials have been made to establish other sporting codes but have failed due to lack of continued support.
 In the late 2000s, Vincent Mathebula introduced cricket to young prospects but insufficient resources forced them to abandon the initiative.

+Acornhoek has several nightlife spots with 13Sixty Lifestyle being the main one, which is a Pub and Grill (locally known as Shisanyama).
+It host different kinds of events where local and national artists perform to entertain the locals and visitors.